Improving U.S. Health Care

 [But, weep not for them, Republicans and Democrats.
 In any scenario, the 'providers' can be assured that accidents, calamities, insect-and-animal-borne disease, genetic factors, STDs, wars, births, and age-related death will provide them with a permanent income stream.]

 Cheers, Citizen-Taxpayer [name goes/went here]

-In order to send suggestions to these Representatives, it may be best to printout your suggestion and mail it to their mailing address, as found on their Contact Info pages --- especially if you are not a resident of their district.
-OR, provide an appropriate zip code, to get to their e-mail form page.
+In order to send suggestions to these Representatives, it may be best to printout your suggestion and mail it to their mailing address, as found on their Contact Info pages --- especially if appropriate zip code, to get to their e-mail form page.

-You can use the House's Write Your Representative page to find other members of the House.
+You can use the 'house.gov' web site to find other members of the House.

 To return to a previously visited web page location, click on